 Stock tanks are an ideal solution for the heat when you are able to stable horses in groups.
 Generally these are too big for individual pens but work out well to group water horses.
 The size you get might depend on how many horses you have.
 Just remember, no matter how big your waterer, you MUST check it at least daily.

-• MULTI-PURPOSE: Stock Tank that can withstand any use:purpose ranging from farm life to a creative solution for regular daily life projects
+- MULTI-PURPOSE: 150-gal stock tank can withstand a variety of uses.
+Use cases range from farm life to a creative solution for daily life projects.

 Stock Tank Waterer Pros: